tmagcaya/MotionPPGNet/README.md

 - Paper:

 Todos:
+- [x] Dataset manageement (added to repo for now, I know this isn't proper)
 - [ ] Set up database utils code for managing the library
 - [ ] Set up model and optimizer code
 - [ ] Collect all tunable parameters in a top level code, gpu, etc